seanf316/P4-Cinema-Go/README.md

 The below steps were followed to deploy this project to Heroku:
 1. Go to [Heroku](https://dashboard.heroku.com/apps) and click "New" to create a new app.
 2. After choosing the app name and setting the region, press "Create app".
-3. Go to "Settings" and navigate to Config Vars.
-Add a Config Var with a keyword called PORT and a value of 8000.
+3. Go to "Settings" and navigate to Config Vars, enter the below:
-4. Still in the "Settings", navigate to Buildpacks and add buildpacks for Python and NodeJS (in order).
+    - SECRET_KEY: (Enter your secret key)
+    - DATABASE_URL: (Enter the database URL from ElephantSQL)
+    - CLOUNDINARY_URL: (Enter Cloudinary API URL)
+    - PORT: 8000
+    - API_KEY: (An API key will need to be retrieved from the [TMDB](https://www.themoviedb.org/))
-5. Leave "Settings" and go to "Deploy".
+4. Leave "Settings" and go to "Deploy".
 Scroll down and set Deployment Method to GitHub.
 Once GitHub is chosen, find your repository and connect it to Heroku.
-6. Scroll down to Manual Deploy, make sure the "main" branch is selected and click "Deploy Branch".
+5. Scroll down to Manual Deploy, make sure the "main" branch is selected, and click "Deploy Branch".
-7. The deployed app can be found [here](https://reclaim-the-light-p3.herokuapp.com/).
+6. The deployed app can be found [here](https://cinema-go-p4.herokuapp.com/).

 [Back to top &uarr;](#contents)